The ancient call of the Earth and the sacred drum

 and reminded everyone where they came from.

-It is said that the drum never plays alone.
+They say the drum never plays alone.

-With each heartbeat,
+With each beat,

-He speaks to the Earth.
+it speaks to the Earth,

-in the star-filled sky,
+to the star-filled sky,

 to the ancient trees